joshembling/laragenie/README.md

 #### Ask a question

-Note: you should only run this action once you have some files indexed.
+**Note: you should only run this action once you have some files indexed in your vector database.**

 Type in any question relating to your codebase.
 Answers can be generated in markdown format with code examples.
 You will also see the cost of each response (in US dollars), which will help keep close track of the expense.
 Cost of the response is added to your database, if enabled.